-File a report at www.identitytheft.gov to add your case to the FTC’s identity theft database.
+File an identity theft report to add your case to the FTC’s identity theft database.
 The FTC will provide you with a FREE personalized recovery plan.
 You should also consider filing a local police report.

 Request an Identity PIN Number from the IRS

 An IRS IP PIN is a six-digit number assigned to eligible taxpayers that helps prevent the misuse of their Social Security number on fraudulent federal income tax returns.
-To request an IP PIN visit www.irs.gov.
+Request an IP PIN.

 Notify Your Financial Institutions